riceissa/questions_generator/README.md

 are used together.)

 You can also turn on reporting of number of answers with the `-n` flag.
-Also if you don't specify and input file, you can read from stdin and then press `Ctrl`-`d` when you're done with input.
+Also if you don't specify an input file, you can read from stdin and then press `Ctrl`-`d` when you're done with input.
 Example:

 ```bash